-- We anticipate submitting permit applications in 2016 and begin construction of the transmission line in 2017.
+- We anticipate beginning construction of the transmission line in 2017.

 - View some typical 115 kV transmission lines and poles.

 Customer power usage is straining the electric system serving Redmond and Kirkland, which reduces PSE's ability to reliably serve power to area residents and businesses.
 To increase electric system capacity and improve reliability for customers, PSE plans to construct approximately 4.5 miles of 115 kilovolt (kV) transmission line from the Sammamish substation to just south of the existing Juanita substation to interconnect with an existing transmission line that crosses over Northeast 124th Street.

 For more information about the project, review our project fact sheet.
 To learn more about the community-involved siting process for the project, review the advisory group and open house meeting information listed in the column on the right.